juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

 # fastText backend

 Using the fastText backend requires installing the fastText Python wrapper, which compiles into native code and is not included by default when installing Annif.
 We use the [fasttextmirror](https://pypi.org/project/fasttextmirror/) package from PyPI.
+First you need to ensure that the Python development files are available:

+    sudo apt install libpython3.6-dev

+(adapt this to your Python 3 version)

 You can install the optional dependencies like this:

     pip install annif[fasttext]